Servamp: Alice in the Garden: Plot

 After Tsubaki's disappearance, snow begins to fall even though it's in the middle of summer.
 Mahiru suspects that the falling snow is related to vampires.
-He confides to Misono, proposing they hold a meeting together with the rest of their Eves and Servamps friends.
+He confides to Misono, proposing they hold a meeting together with the rest of their Eves and Servamps.
 Misono declines as his father has forbid him to get out for the time being, but promises that he'll sneak out.
-During his attempt to sneak out through the back gate, Misono slightly remembers his past memories, prompting Lily to immediately manipulate Misono's memories, making Misono not even remembering his phone call with Mahiru nor ever trying to sneak out.
+During his attempt to sneak out through the back gate, Misono slightly remembers his memories, prompting Lily to immediately manipulate Misono's memories, making Misono not even remembering his phone call with Mahiru nor ever trying to sneak out.

 The next day, Mahiru, Kuro, and the others are gathering at Tetsu's hot spring inn.
 They are visited by Mikuni and Jeje, who reveals that the weather phenomenon is caused by the influence of Jinns, beings that comes out from a Servamp's body in a form of fine dust when their contract item is broken.
 In this case, the Jinns came out from Lawless' body when Tsubaki broke his contract item.
 Mikuni directs Mahiru and the others to his house, the Alicein Mansion, as something strange is happening there.

 Upon entering the house, they are welcomed by Misono and Mikuni's father, Mikado Alicein.
 When inquired about Mikuni, everyone in the house deny of ever knowing Mikuni, acting like he doesn't exist.
 Since Mahiru refuses to leave until they meet Misono, Mikado and the servants threatens them to leave by force.
 Mikado explains that he won't let Misono fight, believing that Misono doesn't have the resolve and power to do so.
-He then locks Mahiru and is friends inside a warehouse.
+He then locks Mahiru and his friends inside a warehouse.

 At night, Misono is lured into the dining room by a puppet that looks like Lily.
-Misono learns that Lily has manipulated his memories, causing Misono to become enraged and unable to trust his Servamp.
+Misono learns that Lily has manipulated his memories, causing Misono to become enraged and unable to trust him.
 The puppeteer, Tsubaki's subclass, Otogiri, turns out to be the one who lured Misono and attacks Lily.
-While the Alicein servants fights her, Lily tries to explain himself to Misono.
-A distrustful Misono refuses to listen, severing the bond between him and Lily.
-This allows Otogiri to destroy Lily's contract item, causing a mass amount of Jinn to come out from Lily's body.
+While the Alicein servants fight her, Lily tries to explain himself to Misono but Misono refused to listen, severing the bond between him and Lily allowing Otogiri to destroy Lily's contract item, causing a mass amount of Jinn to come out from Lily's body.
 At the same time, Mahiru and the others manage to get out from the warehouse.